wellspringcp/wellspring/01-principles/01-01-principles-apologia.md

 - Monarchy
 : Rule of kings.
 In a Monarchy, the changing whims of some defined royal lineage **is** the law.
 Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that royal lineage occurs, the laws on the books will soon follow.
 The law is what inhabits the minds (i.e., the whim) of some royal lineage.

-## A word on "Equality":
+### The rule of law:

-On the "no justification to attempt to equalize disparities in outcome" point: by design, `WS` includes the following mechanisms to ensure that disparities in outcome caused by differences in the skill of legal representation are kept to their plausible minimum (we do not claim that they will be zero):
+On the "no justification to attempt to equalize disparities in outcome" point: by design, `WS` includes the following mechanisms to ensure that disparities in outcome caused by differences in the skill of legal representation are kept to their plausible minimum (we do not claim that they will be zero: rather, we point out that even among public lawyers, there are also disparities in skill which would produce the same outcome):
 - `WS` Grants a heavy tax discount to all legal representation insurance/subscription schemes to ensure they're always in abundant supply (and therefore, highly affordable).
 - `WS`'s legislative process is designed to ensure that the laws on the books are both few in number and predictable and easy to understand (since they should all be strict inferences from private property sovereignty as their premise).
   -  For this reason, pro-se representation should be feasible and practical.